apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 1. Bind the app's route to the Apigee service instance with the domain and hostname.

     Use the [`bind-route-service`](#bind-route-service-reference) command.
 The following example does two things: it creates an API proxy on the `myorg` org and `test` environment, then binds the Apigee route service to the proxy.
-The protocol parameter specifies the protocol through which the proxy will be called.
+The protocol parameter specifies the protocol through which the proxy's target endpoint will be called.
 To do its works, this command authenticates with Apigee Edge using the token in the specified .dat file:
     ```bash
     cf bind-route-service local.pcfdev.io myapigee --hostname test-app \
     -c '{"org":"myorg","env":"test",